 Atherosclerosis is the hardening of arteries caused by plaque build-up or fatty deposits on the walls of the arteries.
 This is a disease that can affect the entire body and is the most common reason for visceral artery disease.
-Visceral Artery Disease, or Mesenteric Artery Disease, is when the mesenteric arteries become occluded (blocked) and the blood supply is limited to the intestines, spleen and liver.
-The mesenteric arteries are the major arteries that supply the stomach, intestines, liver, spleen, pancreas and gallbladder.
-Atherosclerosis of the mesenteric arteries can cause ischemia (deficiency in blood flow), and may cause pain, or worse death of the affected organ.
-This disease may be called mesenteric artery disease or visceral artery disease.
+Visceral Artery Disease, or Mesenteric Artery Disease, is when the mesenteric arteries become occluded (blocked) and the blood supply is limited to the intestines, spleen, and liver.

 IIn this technique, the interventional radiologist inserts a very small balloon attached to a thin catheter into a blood vessel through a small nick in the skin.
 The catheter is threaded under fluoroscopy “real-time” guidance to the site of the blocked artery.
 The balloon is inflated to open the artery.
 Sometimes, a small metal scaffold, called a stent, is inserted to keep the blood vessel open.